kolov/mongato/README.md

 # mongato

-Attacjhes metainfo to maps returned by monger for not yet clear purposes.
+Attaches metainfo to maps returned by monger for not yet clear purposes.

 ## Example